 There are carbs in wine, approximately 3 grams in a five-ounce glass which I’ll factor into my diet on the days I choose to have a glass or two which won’t be that often.

 |An adorable baby goat tied up at the side of the road in the neighborhood.|

 Gee…now that I know this I think back to all the wine tasting I’ve missed in our travels.
 Obviously, there’s no way to make up “for lost time” nor do I want to.
 However, going forward it may be a delightful adjunct to social events and dining in our future travels.

-Next time you have a glass a wine (if you so choose and its appropriate for your health) look into the eyes of the person your toasting, saying “Here’s to you!”
+Next time you have a glass of wine (if you so choose and it’s appropriate for your health) look into the eyes of the person your toasting, saying “Here’s to you!”
 We’ll be toasting to all of YOU!

 Also, happy St. Patrick’s Day to those who celebrate in the South Pacific!

 Photo from one year ago today, March 17, 2015: